jackpal/jackpal.github.io/_posts/2020-12-27-Blogging-from-an-iPad.md

 I can also edit the blog from any other device that supports a git client, including a regular Mac or PC.

-This works because Jekyll support is built in to Github.io web pages.
+This works because Jekyll support is built into github.io web pages.
 Whenever a new commit is made, Github's servers automatically run the Jekyll app to regenerate my blog.

-There are some disadvantages of this approach:

-- I haven't figured out how to spell-check my iPad posts, leading to many uncorrected spelling mistakes and typos.
-- There's no preview.
-I have to push a commit to view the resulting blog post.

-But overall I think this is a good approach.
+Pro tip: The Working Copy text editor can be switched from “Programming” mode to “Natural” mode.
+Natural mode provides spell checking.